 Ingredients

-• 15 ounce can black eyed peas, drained and rinsed
+• 15 ounce can black eyed peas drained and rinsed

-• 6 ounces grape tomatoes, chopped
+• 6 ounces grape tomatoes halved

-• 1 English cucumber, trimmed and chopped
+• 1 English cucumber trimmed and chopped

-• 2 green onions, chopped
+• 2 green onions chopped

-• 20 mint leaves, chopped
+• 20 mint leaves chopped

-• Feta cheese, optional
+• Feta cheese optional

-Dressing
+For the Dressing

 Instructions